aosterloh/cloudcomposer/README.md

-# playing with cloud composer
+# Using Google Cloud Composer with a Cloud Dataproc job
-small example that sets up dataproc cluster, runs pyspark (csv2parquet converstion) and deletes cluster
+Simple example that sets up dataproc cluster, runs pyspark (csv2parquet converstion) and deletes cluster

 convert.py - simple converstion of a test csv file sitting in GCS (to test that code works) upload file it to GCS and reference it in the DAG